-A bar POS system is a software program that processes transactions and provides sales reports.
-Bars specifically need a POS system that can pre-authorize credit cards, manage bar tabs, and keep track of cash transactions.
-The best bar POS systems are also user-friendly and track inventory based on drink sales.
+A bar point-of-sale (POS) system is a software and hardware tool that takes customer orders, processes payments, tracks sales, and analyzes your bar’s performance metrics.
+Bars specifically need POS systems that pre-authorize credit cards, manage bar tabs, and track cash transactions.
+The best POS systems for bars are also user-friendly and update your inventory as items are sold.

 How We Evaluated Bar POS Systems

 - Price: We considered monthly fees, payment processing fees, and hardware costs.

 - Ease of use: Bars need a POS that hourly employees can easily use without error in a fast-paced environment, allowing bar managers to pull detailed sales and cost reports.

 - Tab and check management: We considered features like the ability to pre-authorize credit cards, run tabs, split payment methods, and transfer tabs between servers and dining areas.

 - Payment processing: We looked at whether each system offers built-in payment processing or uses third-party integrations and what the processing rates are.